31 Beautiful Flowers That Will Bloom All Season Long

 Lantana is a beautiful flowering plant that is completely unpretentious in care, blooms for a long time, and profusely.

-Found growing in tropical and coastal climates due to their salt tolerance, Lantanas have multi-hued yellow, orange, red, white, purple, and pink blooms.
+Found growing in tropical and coastal climates due to their salt tolerance, lantanas have multi-hued yellow, orange, red, white, purple, and pink blooms.
 It is grown as a houseplant or outdoors in warmer, humid climates.

 Marigold